Search icon CANCEL

 Getting ready

-For this recipe, we need a regular installation of Laravel.
+For this recipe, we just need a standard installation of Laravel.

 How to do it...